Undergraduate Admissions Guide

 To apply, you must submit an on-line application via the links above, which includes a personal statement.
 Your application must include copies of all your college transcripts, even if you have already submitted them to the University's Office of Admissions.

 If you are a transfer student, you must apply to the University of Washington (UW) through the Office of Undergraduate Admissions, 320 Schmitz Hall (you can be admitted to the University after you are accepted by the EE Department, but you must be admitted to the University before you can become an EE major).
 Indicate your interest in Electrical Engineering on your UW application.
 Submit the application to the University Admissions Office early enough to meet both University and Department deadlines.
 The Admissions Office recommends you allow at least four weeks before the deadline dates.
 In general, applications are reviewed within six to eight weeks after all materials have been received.
-Transfer applicants should also submit copies of all college transcripts directly to the Electrical Engineering Advising Office by email (PDF), US Mail, or in person to ensure consideration by the Admissions Committee.
 Transcripts must include your most recent quarter or semester grades; Spring Quarter grades for Autumn admission and Autumn Quarter grades for Spring admission.

 YOU ARE RESPONSIBLE FOR VERIFYING THAT YOUR APPLICATION AND ALL SUPPORTING TRANSCRIPTS HAVE BEEN RECEIVED IN THE DEPARTMENT BY THE PUBLISHED DEADLINE.